mohdumair8896/Healthy_Food/README.md

 # Food Delivery

 This project is created as part of the "Build Responsive Real-World Websites with HTML5 and CSS3".
 Food Delivery is a fictional food delivery service, and this repository serves as a showcase of the skills I've acquired.
-In this project created a Dcoker image which is integrated through a continuous deployment pipeline (using Jenkins) to automatically deploy the code whenever changes are made, Which is hosted on AWS.
+In this project created a Docker image which is integrated through a continuous deployment pipeline (using Jenkins) to automatically deploy the code whenever changes are made, Which is hosted on AWS.

 ## Table of Contents